-- Derelict building repairs and improvements to functionality - Heritage districts and building restoration and improvements - Affordable rental housing private space retrofits in mixed-use buildings - Downtown mainstreet revitalization and enhancements
+- Derelict building repairs and improvements to functionality - Heritage districts and building restoration and improvements - Affordable rental housing retrofits in mixed-use buildings - Downtown mainstreet revitalization and enhancements

-This CIP includes a variety of financial incentive programs, including loans, grants and rebates aimed at addressing the City's priorities and strategic goals.
+This CIP includes a variety of financial incentive programs, including loans, grants and tax assistance in the form of rebates aimed at addressing the City's priorities and strategic goals.
 The programs cover a broad range of improvements from minor aesthetic updates to major structural upgrades, as well as the professional services that may be needed to prepare plans, studies or reports, and are summarized in the table below:

-TABLE 1 CITY PRIORITIES Derelict building repairs and Heritage district and building Affordable rental housing private Downtown mainstreet revitalization FINANCIAL INCENTIVE PROGRAMS improvements restoration and improvements space retrofits in mixed-use buildings and enhancements Façade Improvement (Signage, Awning, Lighting, Landscaping, Exterior) • • 5, Trent-Severn Waterway (Façade Improvement, Marina Slips) ~ • Heritage Conservation (Interior, Exterior; Tax Relief) •) , > Building, Fire and Electrical Code Improvements (Accessibility, Energy Efficiency) • ~ Residential Upgrades and Conversion • • > New Business Construction (Start-Ups, Pop- Ups, Entrepreneurs) • • Outdoor Space (Patios, Art) ✓ ✓ ~ Application Fees & Design Studies (Building, Planning, Development Charges) • • • • Tax-Increment Financing • ~ •
+TABLE 1 CITY PRIORITIES Derelict building repairs and improvements L E Heritage district and building restoration and improvements and building Affordable rental housing retrofits Downtown mainstreet revitalization FINANCIAL INCENTIVE PROGRAMS in mixed-use buildings and enhancements Façade Improvement (Signage, Awning, Lighting, Landscaping, Exterior) • • • Trent-Severn Waterway (Façade Improvement, Marina Slips) • • > Heritage Conservation (Interior, Exterior; Tax Relief) • • • > Building, Fire and Electrical Code Improvements (Accessibility, Energy Efficiency) ~ ~ ~ ~ Residential Upgrades and Conversion • • • • New Business Construction (Start-Ups, Pop- Ups, Entrepreneurs) • • • Outdoor Space (Patios, Art) ✓ ~ > Application Fees & Design Studies (Building, Planning, Development Charges) • • • • Tax-Increment Financing • ~ ~

 This CIP encourages upgrades made to enhance the energy efficiency of buildings, comply with the Ontario Building, Fire and Electrical Codes, and implement the accessibility standards in accordance with the Accessibility for Ontarians with Disabilities Act, 2005.
-Renovations that improve or expand existing commercial or mixed commercial-residential space, or renovations that add residential units above existing commercial space, are expected.
-Other renovations may include façade improvements and new signage, as well as the conservation of cultural resources.
+Renovations that improve or expand existing commercial or mixed commercial-residential space, or that add or upgrade residential units above existing commercial space, are expected, as are conversions of dwellings into Bed & Breakfast establishments.
+Other renovations may include façade improvements and new signage, as well as the conservation of cultural resources including heritage-designated properties.